FederCO23/Potential_Talents_-_Yc1Y0PqXJsbGtBoy/README.md

 ### Context:
 In the talent sourcing industry, connecting the right candidate to the right opportunity is a complex challenge.
 Recruiters must not only understand a client’s technical requirements but also recognize what makes a candidate truly stand out for a given role.
 Traditional keyword-based search often fails to capture the nuances of job titles, skills, and role similarities,  especially in the fast-evolving technology sector.
+This project was developed as part of **Apziva**, focusing on building data-driven solutions through machine learning and large language models.

 ### Objective:
 Build a robust, intelligent retrieval system capable of identifying and ranking semantically similar job titles and candidate profiles.